Michigan Matters: From Mackinac to Motor Bella, Major Events Return

 Southfield (CBS Detroit) – Motor Bella is making its debut at the M1 Concourse this coming week as Detroit Auto Dealers Association’s Executive Director Rod Alberts and the facility’s CEO Timothy McGrane talked about on “Michigan Matters” airing 8 a.m. this Sunday on CBS 62.

-They appeared with Carol Cain, Senior Producer/Host, and discussed the journey of bringing the first time outdoor interactive auto show to Pontiac.READ MORE: Here Is An Update On The Chevy Bolt Recall
+They appeared with Carol Cain, Senior Producer/Host, and discussed the journey of bringing the first time outdoor interactive auto show to Pontiac.READ MORE: Rolling Stone Magazine Named ‘Respect’ #1 Song Of All Time

 DADA also stages the North American International Auto Show at TCF Center in Detroit which has been cancelled the past two years due to the pandemic.
 Alberts talked about dealing with the pandemic and how it has impacted NAIAS and more.